-The Biomedical Discovery District is the result of a $292 million funding program approved by the State of Minnesota, bringing over 1,200 scientists and researchers together to collaborate in state-of-the-art facilities to find cures and treatments to today’s most devastating health conditions such as cancer, heart disease, diabetes, Alzheimer’s disease and more.
+The Biomedical Discovery District is the result of a $292 million funding program approved by the State of Minnesota, bringing over 1,200 scientists and researchers together to collaborate in state-of-the-art facilities to find cures and treatments for today’s most devastating health conditions such as cancer, heart disease, diabetes, Alzheimer’s disease and more.

 - Positions U of M as a leader in the bioscience industry

 - Completed on time, under budget, managing sensitive equipment.
 Completed to B3 guidelines

 - An innovative collaborative research community for researchers to continue groundbreaking work